-A country that has many cultures is not more violent than a country that only has one culture.
-The citizens just need to respect their differences.
-In the Great Lakes region there are many different ethnic groups.
-Sometimes, leaders use ethnicity to divide people and create violence.
+- A country that has many cultures is not more violent than a country that only has one culture.
+The citizens just need to respect their differences. - Sometimes, leaders use ethnicity to divide people and create violence.
 They do this because it can possibly benefit them.
 For example, a civil war can allow criminal gangs to profit from taking resources illegally.
-Or, one group might want to use violence to take over the government.

-Resources, much like groups of people, are not easily divided along borders.
+Or, one group might want to use violence to take over the government. - Resources are not easily divided along borders.
 Exploitation of natural resources is a problem in many areas near the borders.
-Two or more countries will engage in a war to control those resources.
-A second problem is illegal gathering of natural resources.
+Two or more countries will engage in a war to control those resources. - Illegal gathering of natural resources is a problem.
 This happens when an armed group takes over an area with resources and exploits them.
-Often, the money raised is used to continue conflicts.
-Many of the resources stolen are non-renewable.
+Often, the money raised is used to continue conflicts. - Many of the resources stolen are non-renewable.
 Mostly, it is the sale of minerals such as tin, tantalum, tungsten, and gold.
-These are rare metals that are needed for a lot of modern technology.

-The World Bank says the DRC can become one of the richest states in Africa.
-However, 63% of the people live in poverty and it is one of the poorest states in the world.
-Most of DRC's riches are in its resources.
+These are rare metals that are needed for a lot of modern technology. - The World Bank says the DRC can become one of the richest states in Africa.
+However, 63% of the people live in poverty and it is one of the poorest states in the world. - Most of DRC's riches are in its resources.
 50% of the world's cobalt comes from the DRC.
-The DRC also has the 10th highest gold reserves.
-Unfortunately, one of the reasons there are many armed groups in the DRC is because they can sell resources on the black market.
-They can earn a lot of money by stealing resources.

-Due to the violence in the DRC the UN sent a Peacekeeping Mission to the area.
+The DRC also has the 10th highest gold reserves. - One of the reasons there are many armed groups in the DRC is because they can sell resources on the black market.
+They can earn a lot of money by stealing resources. - Due to the violence in the DRC the UN sent a Peacekeeping Mission to the area.
 It is called MONUSCO.
 This Mission began in July 2010 and it took over from a Mission that started in the year 2000.
-The DRC has been suffering from instability for a long time.
-However, over the last 10 years things have been improving a lot.
+Over the last 10 years things have been improving a lot.
 There have been elections and less violence.
 The DRC still has a problem with armed groups, poverty and ethnic violence.
 In 2013 a special "intervention brigade" was created to help the Mission meet its goals.
-This brigade can use force to engage with armed groups.

-Women and girls are especially at risk in areas with violence.
-This is because many people will target them.
-Their voices need to be heard in order to build a lasting peace.
-Women also need to be included in the peace process.
-In addition, many women are involved in the economy of their countries.
-For example, many women are involved in small-scale trading.
-These women need to be protected so they can continue their work.
+This brigade can use force to engage with armed groups. - Women and girls are especially at risk in areas with violence.
+This is because many people will target them. - Women also need to be included in the peace process.